bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 documentation is written in reStructuredText_ (ReST).

 HTML is the only output format supported by Bokeh's documentation.
 Many pages use dynamic content and rely heavily on JavaScript.
+Bokeh's documentation also uses several :ref:`custom Sphinx extensions <bokeh.sphinxext>`.

 Preparing your environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~